linode/apl-core/docs/development.md

 In this chapter, you will learn about defining a new core app.
 We will also explain what happes under the hood while executing the `otomi apply|diff|template -l name=myapp` CLI command.

-After reading this chapter you should know how to create a deployable Helmfile release.
+After reading this chapter, you should know how to create deployable Helmfile releases.

 In the [last chapter](#Values-repo-and-data-flow), you have learned about Helmfile spec and loading `values repo` into Helmfile.